NHL Interstitial System

 Master Composition System

-A centralized setup defines each team’s:Primary & secondary colors
+A centralized setup defines each team’s:Primary, Secondary & Tertiary colors

-Logo variations (full color, single color, stroke, masked)
+Logo variations (full color, single color, stroked, masked)

 Team metadata (city, name, tri-code, conference, division)